 Partitioning and horizontal scaling in Azure Cosmos DB

-This article explains about physical and logical partitions in Azure Cosmos DB, and the best practices for scaling and partitioning.
+This article explains physical and logical partitions in Azure Cosmos DB.
+It also discusses best practices for scaling and partitioning.

-A logical partition consists of a set of items with the same partition key.
-For example, consider a container where all the items contain a
+A logical partition consists of a set of items that have the same partition key.
+For example, in a container where all items contain a

 City as the partition key for the container.
-Groups of items with specific values for the
+Groups of items that have specific values for

 In Azure Cosmos DB, a container is the fundamental unit of scalability.
-The data added to the container and the throughput that you provision on the container are automatically (horizontally) partitioned across a set of logical partitions.
-They are partitioned based on the partition key you specify for the Cosmos container.
-To learn more, see how to specify the partition key for your Cosmos container article.
+Data that's added to the container and the throughput that you provision on the container are automatically (horizontally) partitioned across a set of logical partitions.
+Data and throughput are partitioned based on the partition key you specify for the Azure Cosmos container.
+For more information, see Create an Azure Cosmos container.

-Throughput provisioned for a container is divided evenly among the physical partitions.
-Therefore a partition key design that doesn't distribute the throughput requests evenly can create "hot" partitions.
-Hot partitions can result in rate-limiting and inefficient use of the provisioned throughput.
+Throughput provisioned for a container is divided evenly among physical partitions.
+A partition key design that doesn't distribute the throughput requests evenly might create "hot" partitions.
+Hot partitions might result in rate-limiting and in inefficient use of the provisioned throughput, and higher costs.

 Unlike logical partitions, physical partitions are an internal implementation of the system.
-You can't control their size, placement, the count, or the mapping between the logical partitions and the physical partitions.
-However, you can control the number of logical partitions and the distribution of data and throughput by choosing the right partition key.
+You can't control the size, placement, or count of physical partitions, and you can't control the mapping between logical partitions and physical partitions.
+However, you can control the number of logical partitions and the distribution of data, workload and throughput by choosing the right logical partition key.